koxx12-dev/prost/README.md

 #### Map Fields

-Map fields are converted to a Rust `HashMap` with key and value type converted from the Protobuf key and value types.
+Map fields are converted to a Rust `IndexMap` with key and value type converted from the Protobuf key and value types.

 #### Message Fields